jackb92/sbg-task/README.md

 Given the base url is up<br />
 When I hit the /football/live endpoint<br />
 Then each event should have a home & away competitor<br />

+# Repo
+## System Requirements
+Docker
+Node

+## Running tests
+Before tests can be ran you need to spin up the API in docker You can do this by running command docker run -it --rm --name sbg-tech-test-api -p 8888-8890:8888-8890 sbgtechtest/api in the terminal

+There are two ways to run the Cypress tests, either in the Cypress GUI or headless

+To run with the GUI:
+Run command npx cypress open
+Once the GUI has loaded you can either click and run individual test files or run all test files by clicking 'run integration spec'

+To run the tests in headless mode:
+Run command npx cypress run
+You will be able to see the test results within the terminal